MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/contentisland_automationproviderrequested.md

 ## -description

-Occurs when an automtion provider is requested for this <xref:Microsoft.UI.Content.ContentIsland>.
+Occurs when an automation provider is requested for this <xref:Microsoft.UI.Content.ContentIsland>.

 ## -remarks